meicj/node-http-port-forward/README.md

 forward(1088, 88);
 ```

-Run by NodeJs.
+Run by `Node.js`.
 If you forward to port less than 1024 on Mac/Linux, you may need execute node by `sudo`

 ```bash
 $ sudo node sample.js
 ```

-Now you can use http://localhost:88 to visit the page on http://localhost:1088
+Now you can use `http://localhost:88` to visit the page on `http://localhost:1088`

 ## API